SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 - Various regulatory compliance statements

-Critical warning: Providing false information, even accidentally, can result in penalties including suspension, fines, or debarment.
-Take this section seriously.
+Critical warning: Providing false information, even accidentally, can result in penalties including suspension, fines, or debarment from federal contracting.
+Take this section seriously and review every response carefully.

-- Accidentally self-certifying as a Small Disadvantaged Business (SDB) when you don't qualify.
-This is considered misrepresentation regardless of intent.
+- Accidentally self-certifying as a Small Disadvantaged Business (SDB) when you do not qualify.
+The SAM.gov interface confuses many businesses into making this claim.
+Misrepresentation carries serious penalties regardless of intent.

 - Failing to provide explanations for conditional responses

-Review every response carefully.
-When in doubt, select the conservative option and verify with a contracting specialist.
+When in doubt, select the conservative option and verify with a contracting specialist or your local APEX Accelerator.

 Step 8: Enter Points of Contact

-Designate individuals authorized to manage your SAM account:
+Designate individuals authorized to manage your SAM.gov account:

 - Government Business Point of Contact